gokulasanthiya29/Terraform/README.md

 -- apply - to achieve the desired state
 -- destroy - to delete the misconfigured/unwanted resources

-  While initializing, terraform automatically creates the necessary plugins under the specified provider to carry out the build processes in a '.Terraform' sub-directory.
+  While initializing, terraform automatically creates the necessary plugins under the specified provider to carry out the build processes in a '.Terraform' sub- directory.
 Here, the provider is "aws".
 And then with further commands, it creates a '.tfstate' file where-in it keeps the track of all the builds and changes done thereby, it makes the reviewing easier.